thanhtungvudata/thanhtungvudata.github.io/_posts/2025-01-13-RAG-techniques.md

 **Intuition:** This is like asking both an intern (who remembers keywords) and an expert (who grasps concepts) to find relevant info, then cross-validating their results.

+**When to use:** Use hybrid search when your domain contains both formal terminology and colloquial or abstract phrasing (e.g., legal, education, healthcare).

 ### 🔎 MultiQuery Retrieval
 **What it does:** Expands a user query into multiple sub-queries to retrieve a broader context.